 A workshop designed to give students a stronger understanding of poetry writing and revision processes.
 Exit requirement is a portfolio of new, original, and revised work.

 A workshop designed to give students a stronger understanding of nonfiction writing and revision processes.
 Exit requirement is a portfolio of new, original, and revised work.
-Offered every Spring.
+Offered once every three semesters.

-Internships introduce and acclimate students to professional opportunities in the fields of literature, writing, and literary publication.
+Internships introduce and acclimate students to professional opportunities in writing.
 May be directed toward professional work or service.
 Offered every Spring.
+Prerequisite: ENGL 192Restricted to English majors